n0mn0m/nnout/README.md

 # Overview

-Simple RocksDB API service layer.
-Put a key in at an endpoint and retrieve it.
+Simple [SledDB](http://sled.rs/introduction.html) API service layer.
+Put a k/v in at an endpoint and retrieve it.

 ## Example